MichaelVasseur/electron-ipc-bus/README.md

 # electron-ipc-bus
 A safe IPC (Inter-Process Communication) bus for applications built on Electron.

-This bus offers a common API for exchanging data between any Electron process : Node instances, Master and Renderer instances.
+This bus offers a common API for exchanging data between any Electron process : Node, Master and Renderer instances.

 # Features
 * Publish/Subscribe oriented API